Looking for more podcasts? Tune in to the Salesforce Developer podcast to hear short and insightful stories for developers, from developers.

 14. Talking About Talks

-Hosted by Caleb Thompson, with guests Richard Schneeman, Terence Lee, Joe Kutner, Amy Unger, and Stella Cotton.
+Hosted by Caleb Hearth, with guests Richard Schneeman, Terence Lee, Joe Kutner, Amy Unger, and Stella Cotton.

 After your presentation has been accepted for a conference, actually giving the talk can be an intimidating experience—but it doesn't have to be!
 Join several Herokai engineers as they open up about their techniques for combating nervousness, memorizing slides, and iterating on deliveries.